Frequently asked questions

 What does timeBro actually track?

 All Activities and calendar entries.
-Every system software stores the sequence of all executed activities on the computer. timeBro accesses that list of activities and measures their endurance with its tracking core.
+Every system software stores the sequence of all executed activities on the computer. timeBro accesses that list of activities and measures their duration with its tracking core.
 If the user is not working on the computer timeBro concludes that there is a meeting.
 If there is neither an entry in the calendar nor any computer activity there is no tracking.

 What if there are various open windows?